- From the Director|

 Communication channels have expanded dramatically during the past two decades and “media” in this context refers to ways information is transferred in the fields of advertising, journalism and public relations.
 The explosion of media outlets and forms (social media, individualized content in digital media, etc.) has decreased the dominance of select mass media (newspaper, radio and television).
 Increasingly, the practice of advertising, journalism and public relations involves highly segmented and more diverse audiences as well as a dramatically expanded number of outlets that provide information to people.

 The term “media” has become a contemporary substitute for — and an encompassing way to define — “mass communications.”
 At the same time, the term “media” is inclusive of new modes and new products of professional communication.

 For advertising, journalism and public relations to be effective as professional disciplines, they must effectively deliver information to individuals in a context where that information will be received, understood and acted upon.
 One definition of “culture” is “the behaviors and beliefs characteristic of a particular social, ethnic, age or other group.”
 Advertising, journalism and public relations are professions that can only be successful in the new world of media by recognizing and responding to an array of cultures within society and delivering information effectively in that context.

 “Cultural industries” are defined by the United Nations Organization for Education, Science and Culture (UNESCO) as those “which produce tangible or intangible artistic and creative outputs, and which have a potential for wealth creation and income generation through the exploitation of cultural assets and production of knowledge-based goods and services (both traditional and contemporary).”
 What cultural industries have in common is that they all use creativity, cultural knowledge and intellectual property to produce products and services with social and cultural meaning.
 Generally, cultural industries can include advertising and public relations; writing and publishing; television, radio and Internet broadcasting; film, video and other audiovisual production; educational and leisure software; and other media forms.

-Does the school name change mean I’m now earning a degree in “Media and Culture?”
+Does the school name change mean students earn a degree in “Media and Culture?”